acbsp/bonafide.guru/en/contents.rst

 For this very reason some of ISKCON gurus refused to give initiation.
-Though, unfortunately, up to now they have not shown any activity in recovering the authentic system of initiation, installed by Srila Prabhupada.
+Though, unfortunately, up to now they have not shown any activity in recovering the authentic system of initiation, installed by |SP|.

 "Devotees always humbly show their respect, but when it comes to the discussion of sastras they do not keep up usual etiquette and speak only